Social Service Worker Program(Accelerated) (C135)

 Full Description

-George Brown College's Social Service Worker (Accelerated) (C135) is an innovative one-year program (three semesters) designed to guide you in developing the knowledge, values and skills to work directly with a wide range of people in need.
+The one-year Social Service Worker (Accelerated) (C135) diploma program is designed to guide you in developing the knowledge, values and skills to work directly with a wide range of people in need.

-This accelerated program stream is available to college and university graduates with a diploma or degree related to the field of social or community work.
+This accelerated program stream is a condensed version of the two-year Social Service Worker (C119) program and is available to college and university graduates with a diploma or degree related to the field of social or community work (e.g., social sciences).

-In this program, you will learn to identify and act upon the systemic barriers that can impede access to social and economic justice in today’s society.
+You will learn to identify and act upon the systemic barriers that can impede access to social and economic justice in today’s society, and to examine the expanding professional roles and responsibilities of social service workers in large urban centres and other communities.

-In addition to studying the theoretical models, methods and skills of social service work practice, you will learn about and develop skills in:
+In addition to studying the theoretical models, methods and skills of social service work practice, you will learn about and develop skills in the following:

 - group facilitation